AP FACT CHECK: Trump’s fiction about whistleblower complaint | WTOP

 STEPHEN MILLER, White House senior adviser: “This is a deep-state operative, pure and simple.
 People who haven’t been in the federal government, who haven’t worked in the White House may not appreciate this, but the situation is you have a group of unelected bureaucrats who think that they need to take down this president.” — interview on “Fox News Sunday.”

-THE FACTS: There was nothing improper in the submission of the whistleblower complaint.
+THE FACTS: They’re wrong on multiple fronts.
+There was nothing improper in the submission of the whistleblower complaint.
 No whistleblower law was changed and nothing under that law requires the complaints to have first-hand information.
 The IG’s office also said Monday that it had determined that the whistleblower did have some first-hand, “direct knowledge of certain alleged conduct.”

 It’s not true that the whistleblower could “provide nothing more than second-hand or unsubstantiated assertions,” the IG said.